-REMQI\REQ: An ORPC call to the IREmUnknown2::RemQueryInterface method on the Remote Unknown of the object exporter containing the existing object reference.
+REMQI\REQ: An ORPC call to the IRemUnknown::RemQueryInterface or IRemUnknown2::RemQueryInterface2 method on the Remote Unknown of the object exporter containing the existing object reference.

 ORPC\REQ: An ORPC call to the object exporter on the new interface identified by the IPID.